Best website builder for podcasts - the best platforms for building podcast websites

 While the ADI editor is extremely simple to use (only requires you to answer a series of questions for it to generate a website), the classic editor lets you pick out a template.
 Wix offers over 800 templates as a whole, not to mention, it has specific curated templates for podcasts.

-For this reason, I would recommend trying out building your website with the classic editor.
+So with templates being so good, I would recommend trying out building your website with the classic editor.
 It has a tiny learning curve, but nothing you couldn’t do.
 If you’re curious about the ADI editor, it’s the star of our Wix review, anyways.

 Doesn’t look that scary… or does it?